Astros vs. Twins Player Props Betting Odds

 Correa Stats

-- Carlos Correa has 38 hits with 11 doubles, a triple, six home runs, 25 walks and 24 RBI.
+- Carlos Correa has recorded 39 hits with 11 doubles, a triple, six home runs and 25 walks.
+He has driven in 24 runs.

 Correa Recent Games